Esri/arcgis-runtime-samples-ios/OfflineFeatureEditingSample/README.md

 ###Using the sample
-1. Upon startup, the map displays "Live" features from an ArcGIS Feature service.
+1. Upon startup, the app is in "Live Data" mode where the map displays features from an ArcGIS Feature service.
 These features are refreshed every minute to ensure you can see any changes made on the service.
 The device needs a network connection to ensure these features are displayed properly.
 2. You can tap on any feature to view information about it in a popup.
 3. You can edit attributes, geometry, or attachments of the feature.
 4. You can add new feature using the **+** button on the bottom toolbar.
 5. Any edits you make while in "Live" mode are pushed immediately to the service.
-6. You can tap the **download** button on the toolbar to download the features.
-The map then displays these features from "Local" geodatabase.
-You don't need any network connectivity once the features are downloaded.
+6. You can tap the **download** button on the toolbar to download the features to the device.
+The app moves into "Local Data" mode, the map displays features from the replica geodatabase on the deivce.
+You don't need any network connectivity to view or edit features in this mode.
 7. You can tap on any feature to display information about it in a popup.
 8. You can edit attributes, geometry, or attachments of the feature.
 9. Or you can add new feature using the **+** button on the bottom toolbar.